 With that being said, you shouldn’t neglect the essential website pages — we’re talking about the following pages:

-The average time to build a website will increase significantly for a larger website than a smaller one.
+The average time to build a website will increase significantly for a larger website than for a smaller one.
 Each page has to undergo specific processes, including:

 - Mobile optimization